 Kepler (1600's) a student of Tycho who used Brahe's database to formulate the Laws of Planetary Motion which corrects the problems of epicycles in the heliocentric theory by using ellipses instead of circles for orbits of the planets.

+The pioneer of astronomical observation in a modern context is Galileo.
 Galileo (1620's) developed laws of motion (natural versus forced motion, rest versus uniform motion).
 Then, with a small refracting telescope (3-inches), destroyed the the idea of a "perfect", geocentric Universe with the following 5 discoveries:

 spots on the Sun